RedisGears/RedisGears/docs/functions.md

 ## Registration
 The representation of an event-driven function is called a registration.

 Registrations are persisted in Redis' snapshots, a.k.a RDB files.
-This allows recovering both data and events handlers in the database in the event of failure.
+This allows recovering both data and event handlers in the database in the event of failure.

 !!! abstract "Related commands"
     The following RedisGears commands are related to registering functions: